Build and evaluate reasoning controllers: single traces, answer voting, and bounded tree search for multi-step LLM decisions.

 4Next decision: apply policy only after observation is returned.The next lesson implements that action boundary with typed function calls, schemas, errors, and safe execution.

-Create twenty delayed-parcel fixtures with policy-grounded final actions.
+Create twenty release-gate fixtures with policy-grounded final actions.
 Collect direct, structured-trace, and five-sample candidate outputs from one model endpoint.
 Canonicalize the final action, abstain on weak votes, and produce a comparison table with accuracy, unsafe actions, abstentions, tokens, and p95 latency.
 Add search only for cases where choosing an action requires sequencing multiple checks or backing out of a failed plan.

 Chain-of-Thought Prompting Elicits Reasoning in Large Language Models.